mnoorenberghe/webtrees-facebook/README.md

 webtrees Facebook Module
 ========================

-webtrees 1.3.2 or higher is recommended.
+* webtrees 1.3.2 or higher is recommended.
+* 'Allow visitors to request account registration' must be enabled in Site Configuration if you want to allow new users via Facebook.

 ## Installation ##
 1.